ultradordrecht/ultradordrecht.nl/content/post/de-dordtse-markt/index.en.md

 ![Photo by Elmo Kuiters](./images/de-dordtse-markt-14.jpg "Photo by Elmo Kuiters")

-Production 'De Dordtse Markt' was made possible by the municipality of Dordrecht and Stichting voordekunst.
+De Dordtse Markt was made possible by the municipality of Dordrecht, Door Dordrecht, Stichting Ultra Dordrecht and donors through Stichting voordekunst.